! You are viewing this site on an outdated browser. Upgrade now to view this site correctly.

 Were successful in the All Wales Hospital tender

-We are constantly improving and extending our range with innovative new ingredients and combination ideas in the quest for ultimate food perfection.
+This year saw us ranked as the Number One on the TUCO framework for University catering suppliers.
+We are constantly improving and extending our ranges with innovative new ingredients and combination ideas in the quest for ultimate food perfection.
+In December 2018 we ranked 41st on The Sunday Times Virgin Atlantic Fast Track 100 list of the UK's fastest-growing private companies.

 Their mums were best friends, and even lived together for a short spell…inevitably the boys became best friends themselves!